Father & Son: Michael & Joseph M. Lyon

 They could.
 “I loved listening to his stories about being in trial,” says Joe.

 But he had a different take from his dad.
 “I noticed I really started identifying more with the families,” Joe says.
 “I knew my path would be plaintiff’s law.”
-He’s spent much of his career helping plaintiffs with products liability and medical malpractice cases.
+He’s spent much of his career helping plaintiffs with product liability and medical malpractice cases.

 “Philosophically, we see the world a little different,” says Michael, with Lindhorst & Dreidame.
 “And that’s actually pretty wonderful.”